abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 At [Nilenso], we've been working with a client who has chosen [Purescript] as their primary programming language.
 Since I couldn't find any canonical documentation on writing a web service in PureScript, I thought I'd jot down the approach that we took.

-The aim of this two-part tutorial is to create a simple JSON [REST] service written in Purescript, to run on a node.js server.
+The aim of this two-part tutorial is to create a simple JSON [REST] web service written in Purescript, to run on a node.js server.
 This assumes that you have basic proficiency with Purescript.
 We have the following requirements:

 1. persisting users into a Postgres database.
 1. API endpoints for creating, updating, getting, listing and deleting users.